Measure synchronization in interacting Hamiltonian systems: A brief review

-The term `synchronization transition' denotes the transition from a desynchronized state to a MS state, which occurs at a critical value of the coupling parameter.
+The term `MS transition' denotes the transition from a desynchronized state to a MS state, which occurs at a critical value of the coupling parameter.
 The synchronized state can manifest as either a quasiperiodic or chaotic solution of the full coupled system.
-It is useful to categorize the transitions from the desynchronized state to the corresponding synchronized state in this paper as (i) quasiperiodic to quasiperiodic synchronization and (ii) quasiperiodic to chaotic synchronization.
+It is useful to categorize the transitions from the desynchronized state to the corresponding synchronized state in this paper as (i) quasiperiodic to quasiperiodic MS and (ii) quasiperiodic to chaotic MS.